Biden, key senators huddle as Dems drive toward budget deal

 The hope is that an agreement between the party’s two factions would create enough trust to let Democrats finally push through the House the separate $1 trillion package of highway and broadband projects.

 That bipartisan measure was approved over the summer by the Senate.
-But progressives have held it up in the House as leverage to prompt moderates to back the bigger, broader package of health care, education and environment initiatives.
+But it stalled House progressives pulled their support due to disagreements on the bigger spending bill, causing Congress to miss an initial deadline in late September and to rush to approve stopgap money for lapsing transportation programs.
+Pelosi later set an Oct.
+31 target for passage of the infrastructure bill, though lawmakers already have slipped past last Friday’s goal set by Democratic leaders to reach agreement on the spending package.

+With Republicans fully opposed to Biden’s spending plans, the president needs all Democrats in the 50-50 split Senate for passage and can only spare a few votes in the House.

-Rep. Ro Khanna, a member of the Congressional Progressive Caucus, maintained that his caucus will not budge on supporting the infrastructure bill by the Oct.
-31 deadline if there is no agreement on the broader spending package, which would be passed under so-called budget reconciliation rules.
+Rep. Ro Khanna, a member of the Congressional Progressive Caucus, maintained that his caucus will not budge on supporting the infrastructure bill before Oct.
+31 if there is no agreement on the broader package, which would be passed under so-called budget reconciliation rules.

 “The president needs the reconciliation agreement to go to Glasgow,” said Khanna, D-Calif.
 “That’s what is going to deal with climate change, that’s what’s going to hit his goals of 50% reduction by 2030.
 I’m confident we will have an agreement.”